 Electrolytically galvanized and bichromated cable trays (ZB)

 This is a galvanic method, whereby by means of electrolysis a thin layer of zinc is applied to the steel wire.
 The process is carried out in accordance with EN12329: 2000.
 The applied zinc layer varies between 8 to 12 μm.
 This is followed by a treatment with chromium salts that improve the corrosion resistance.
-Wire ducts electrolytically galvanized and bichromated are exclusively intended for use in heated and dry rooms with negligible amounts of air pollution.
+Mesh wire trays electrolytically galvanized and bichromated are exclusively intended for use in heated and dry rooms with negligible amounts of air pollution.

 Hot galvanized cable trays (HD)